open-telemetry/opentelemetry-dotnet/docs/trace/getting-started/README.md

 ## Learn more

+* If you want to collect and visualize traces using [Jaeger](https://www.jaegertracing.io/), refer to [Getting Started with Jaeger](../getting-started-jaeger/README.md).
-* If you want to customize the Sdk, refer to [customizing the SDK](../customizing-the-sdk/README.md).
+* If you want to customize the SDK, refer to [customizing the SDK](../customizing-the-sdk/README.md).
 * If you want to build a custom exporter/processor/sampler, refer to [extending the SDK](../extending-the-sdk/README.md).